 Director of Sustainability, Green Building Consultant Bright Green Strategies

 Sharon is the Director of Sustainability and founder of Bright Green Strategies.
-Bright Green Strategies a firm specializing in comprehensive residential energy, sustainable design and green building certification.
+Bright Green Strategies is a firm specializing in comprehensive residential energy, sustainable design and green building certification.
 She is a LEED for Homes Quality Assurance Designee (QAD) and has worked with the LEED for Homes program since its inception.
 She oversees and supports a network of LEED Green Raters in California and Canada.
 She was awarded Build It Green’s GreenPoint Rater of the year in 2012.

 State Architect at California Department of General Services Division of the State Architect (DSA)

 Ida Clair, AIA, LEED AP BD+C is the State Architect for the State of California, appointed by Governor Newsom in 2021, where she leads the organization in providing design and construction oversight for California’s public K-12 schools and community colleges.
 She previously served as Principal Architect for DSA, where she managed the accessibility, sustainability, and fire & life safety programs for public K-12 schools and community colleges, directed CALGreen and Access Code regulatory development, and administered the Certified Access Specialist (CASp) Program.